DataDog/hiring-engineers/answers.md

 #{show creating_check}

+We want to return a random value to the metric in the my_check.py file.
+You will need to import randint from random then call the function in the gauge like so:
+#{show custom_check}

 Stop the agent then restart it in the console.
 Then go to the metric summary board in Datadog.
 #{show metrics_summary_page}